zowe/docs-site/docs/user-guide/mvd-logutility.md

 # Logging utility

-[zlux-shared](https://github.com/gizafoundation/zlux-shared/tree/master/src/logging) provides a logging utility for use by dataservices and web content for a Zowe application plug-in.
+The `zlux-shared` repository provides a logging utility for use by dataservices and web content for a Zowe application plug-in.

 ## Logging objects

-This logging utility is based on the following objects:
+The logging utility is based on the following objects:

 * **Component Loggers**: Objects that log messages for an individual component of the environment, such as a REST API for an application plug-in or to log user access.
 * **Destinations**: Objects that are called when a component logger requests a message to be logged.
 Destinations determine how something is logged, for example, to a file or to a console, and what formatting is applied.